siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ```

 Then to retrieve the Siddhi process logs, run `kubectl logs <pod name>` command.
 Here `<pod name>` should be replaced with the name of the pod that starts with the relevant SiddhiProcess's name.
-A sample output is as follows.
+A sample output logs is of this command is as follows.

 ```
 $ kubectl logs monitor-app-7f8584875f-krz6t